sophia-zube/incari-doc/toolbox/incari/object2d/removecssclassname.md

 ![The Remove CSS Class Name Node.](../../../.gitbook/assets/removecssclassname.png)

 **Remove CSS Class Name Node** deletes a CSS class with the given name.
+It has no effect if the given class name does not exist.

 [**Scope**](../../overview.md#scopes): **Scene**, **Function**, **Prefab**.